Amisha-Ananda-Gowda/Cpp_Programs/README.md

 A program to find maximum number.

 # notdivisibleby3.cpp
+A

 # rectanglepattern.cpp
 A program to print '*' in a rectangular pattern.

 # reverse.cpp
-A program to reverse a given number
+A program to reverse a given number.

 # reversewhile.cpp
 A program to reverse a given number using while loop.